 Mozambique

-Students will attend an on the ground design workshop, in order to test out the methodologies and tools acquired during the course.
+The on the ground design workshop is aimed to test out the methodologies and tools acquired during the course.
 The case study is chosen to connect the workshop learning experience with a real project run by international organisations operating in the field in partnership with local institutions and the local community.
 The workshop will prepare students at first to gather relevant design data and information.
 The workshop will then continue in the field and will be dedicated to direct observation and planning.
 After the on the ground experience participants will summarise and bring to completion the final design product.

-The Master’s first and second edition workshop took place in Maputo (Mozambique).
+The Master’s last edition workshop took place in Maputo (Mozambique).

-Students will complete their international internship of at least 300 hours at an organisation or in a professional context related to the themes dealt with during the Master’s programme.
+International internship of at least 350 hours at an organisation or in a professional context related to the themes dealt with during the Master.
 This internship will thus act as a gateway to employment opportunities.

-A wide network of partners offer internships; here some information (for further information about partners, visit the Partners page).
+A wide network of partners offers internships; here some information (for further information about partners, visit the Partners page).

 Architetti Senza Frontiere Italia onlus (ASF Italia) is a not for profit organisation.
 Since 1998 it aims to facilitate processes of equitable and sustainable development through actions in the field of socially responsive design.
 By engaging in the production of the built environment, ASF Italia strives to support and benefit the most underprivileged sectors of the world’s population –individuals and groups who are marginalised or living in poverty.